Canadians stranded outside Kabul airport forced to stand knee-deep in 'sewage water' waiting to be airlifted | CBC News

 'The Taliban hates us'

-Another Canadian citizen, named Mohammed, who did not want his last name used, says he was beaten while waiting for Canadian officials in a "human stampede."
+Another Canadian citizen, named Mohammed, who did not want his last name used, says he was beaten in a "human stampede" while waiting for Canadian officials.
 The elderly man now has lacerations on his leg and bruising across his arm.

-He says he has lived in Toronto for 11 years and had travelled to Kabul to escort his daughter-in-law back to Canada, as the situation in Afghanistan deteriorated.
+He said he has lived in Toronto for 11 years and had travelled to Kabul to escort his daughter-in-law back to Canada, as the situation in Afghanistan deteriorated.

-He says he had also received a letter from Global Affairs telling him to meet at Baron Hotel.
-His instructions were to arrive by 6 a.m., "wear red to indicate you are Canadian," pass through the checkpoints and then ask for the Canadians who are "ready to receive you."
+He said he had also received a letter from Global Affairs telling him to meet at a hotel.
+He said he followed the instructions, which included passing through the checkpoints and then asking for the Canadians who, the letter said, are "ready to receive you."

-On Tuesday, he said he waited seven hours at the British checkpoint "almost fainting" due to the heat and was not granted access.
+On Tuesday, he said, he waited seven hours at the British checkpoint "almost fainting" due to the heat and was not granted access.
+He then went to the canal, which he says was filled with "sewage from the airport."

-He was also worried for his safety, having worked for the Canadian government in the past, saying "this is just the beginning.
-It's a very bleak future."
+He is also worried for his safety, having worked for the Canadian government in the past.
+"This is just the beginning.
+It's a very bleak future," he said.

-"It's obvious that the Taliban hates us.
-These people who work with their enemies and are now joining their enemy countries may be used tomorrow as interpreters against them.
-These people are escaping Islam.
-So you can imagine how they are looking at us."
+"It's obvious that the Taliban hates us," because, he said, people who have worked for the Taliban's enemies, and who are now joining those enemies' countries, could be used against the new regime.

-Another Canadian citizen awaiting evacuation, who also wishes to remain anonymous, says he feels "very unsafe."
+Another Canadian citizen awaiting evacuation, who also wishes to remain anonymous, said he feels "very unsafe."

-He says he was on an "execution list of the Taliban" due to his work for a foreign diplomat and his family had been targeted for their work for international organizations and in educating women.
+He said he was on an "execution list of the Taliban" due to his work for a foreign diplomat and that his family had been targeted for their work for international organizations and in educating women.

 "We have been threatened many times, either through a phone call or a text message or even a written warning, which has been sent by [the Taliban] or other terrorist groups asking us to stop working or supporting internationals," he said.

 "[They] clearly stated foreigners are non-Muslims and to stop helping or supporting them.
-Otherwise, it is obligatory for us to execute you."
+Otherwise, [they say] it is obligatory for us to execute you."

 The man says he has been emailing Global Affairs Canada "on a daily basis" since the fall of Kabul and had not heard from them since he was asked to provide his passport number.

-He says the situation in the provinces was much worse because they didn't have the media attention that Kabul did.
+He said the situation in the provinces is much worse because they don't have the media attention that Kabul does.

 He is urging the Canadian government to airlift people as quickly as possible, saying delays "could cost the lives of [many] people here in Afghanistan."